 In 1902 Martha Smith bequeathed $10,000 for a library to be built in memory of her husband, John U. Smith.
 Plans were made, the agreement was signed by board members, and Fordyce Brothers were hired to build a one-story stone library building and basement which was built and paid for by the Smith estate bequest.
 The old frame building was sold and moved from the lot.
 The new brick and stone library was designed by George Washburn of Ottawa, one of Kansas’ most highly regarded architects.
 Dedication was held April 10, 1906, and the new building was opened.

 A 1983 fire, which leveled the Hadlock Cabinet Shop in the old Baptist Church east of the library severely damaged the library.
 Paola Volunteer Firemen saved the building, and volunteers from the community carried books to several close-by buildings.
 Many books were lost or damaged, but the building reopened upstairs.
 Subsequently, the lot next door was purchased, and a new addition was added and opened in 1985.
-The addition now houses the adult fiction books and current periodicals upstairs and a young children’s area downstairs.
+The new east wing of the building housed adult fiction.
+A handicap-accessible entrance was also added.

-The original wing of the library contains the nonfiction collection and the circulation area.
-Two rooms have been named in honor of notable supporters of the library.
-The tower room with the pyramid-shaped roof in the original building is named the “Berenice Boyd Wallace Genealogy and Kansas History Room.”
+The round room in the original building is named the “Berenice Boyd Wallace Genealogy and Kansas History Room.”
 Mrs. Wallace, who served as chairman of the board at one time, donated funds for a substantial collection of genealogy materials.

 The adult fiction room in the 1985 addition is dedicated to Mrs. Nadine Schwartz who was chairman of the board at the time of the fire in 1983.
 Very notable was her leadership in obtaining the necessary funding for the new addition.

-The lower floor of the Paola Free Library contains young adult and junior level materials in the west wing and young children’s materials and a story hour area in the east wing.
-The library’s card catalog and circulation have been automated since 1992, a project originally made possible through a grant from the Louis and Dolpha Baehr Foundation.
+The lower floor of the library contained young adult and junior level materials in the west wing and young children’s materials and a story hour area in the east wing.
+The library’s card catalog and circulation were automated in 1992, a project originally made possible through a grant from the Louis and Dolpha Baehr Foundation.

 The Friends of Paola Free Library have organized many book sales and, with the money earned, have purchased furniture, equipment and books.
 They have also sponsored several literary programs for the community.